 While you can always dry freshly washed laundry on a clothesline or a drying rack, a gas or electric clothes dryer has become a staple in most homes.
-When it stops working correctly, here are seven common dryer problems that you may be able to solve yourself without calling a repair technician.
+When it stops working correctly, here are several common dryer problems that you may be able to solve yourself without calling a repair technician.

 Problem: Dryer Won't Heat

 - If you have a gas dryer, check the supply line valve.
 It must be fully open to operate properly.

 - Electric dryers use two household fuses or circuit breakers.
 The drum can still turn if just one fuse is blown, but there will be no heat.
 You may need to replace both fuses or reset both circuit breakers.

 - If the dryer's thermal fuse has blown due to a power surge or other mechanical problem, the dryer won't heat.
-These fuses are easy and inexpensive to replace (around $5.00).
-If you've lost your user or repair manual, you can find it here.
-You can find replacement parts at online retailers.
+These fuses are easy and inexpensive to replace.
+Locate your user or repair manual, and you can find replacement parts at online retailers.

 Problem: Dryer Cuts off After a Short Period